-- Weston Nurseries in Hopkinton includes many native plants in their large selection.
+- Weston Nurseries in Hopkinton and Lincoln includes many native plants in their large selection.

 - Prairie Moon Nursery and Prairie Nursery sell native plants and seeds (Not all of their plants are native to eastern Massachusetts.
 Their website provide useful information for gardeners.)

 - Ernst Seed grows and sells hundreds of species of native and naturalized seeds and live plant materials for sustainable gardening.

 - Wild Seed Project of Portland Maine sells seeds for 75 species that are native to Maine, and many of them are native to our region, too.

 What if I want to grow the plants from seed?

 Sowing seeds is a great way to generate native plants at a low cost.
 You can buy seed from one of the sources listed above or collect it from local plants.
 Please note: if you collect seed from public land, you should never take more than 10% of the seed from any plant, and you should ask permission of the landowner.

 However, success often is not as simple as putting a seed in the ground and have a seedling appear a week or two later.
 Many plants native to our region evolved to require exposure to a New England winter (with fluctuating cold temperatures over a period of months) before they will sprout in the spring.
 During those months, they may be become food for birds, rodents or other creatures or be washed away by rain or melting snow.
 Sowing seed in protected containers (such as gallon milk jugs) creates an environment that enables many more seeds to sprout and survive until spring.